If you make a purchase via a link on this site, Card Making Circle may receive a small commission on the transaction - at no added cost to you.

 Though with a monochromatic design there are few decisions to make on colours!

-Both cards use a layer of patterned paper for Layer two topped with a sentiment.
+Both cards use a layer of patterned paper topped with a sentiment.

 The first card has a simple cut rectangle with a black layer.

-While the sentiment on the second card was cut with Layering Oval Framelets using a die cutting machine.
+While the sentiment on the second card was die cut with oval dies.

 Cards don't have to be complicated to be cherished.
 Your recipient will value the time you have taken to make something yourself whatever the difficulty.